Somerville, Massachusetts: Road

 Although only 43.6% of Somerville commuters drove alone to work in 2013, several major arteries pass through the city.

 McGrath Highway is a major north–south route that represents the portion of Massachusetts Route 28 through the city of Somerville.
 McGrath is the continuation of Monsignor O'Brien Highway in Cambridge to the southeast and is known as the Fellsway north of the junction with Mystic Avenue and Interstate 93 in Medford.
 The highway has a long and complex history that hints to the changing nature of transportation throughout Somerville and the greater Boston metropolitan region.
 Originally constructed in 1928 to create a speedier connection for Route 28 between the Charles and Mystic Rivers, McGrath was elevated in the 1950s to further facilitate increased travel speed.
 The result was to cut off East Somerville and the Inner Belt District from Winter Hill and the rest of the city.
 When Route 28 was built, its primary purpose was to serve regional commuters traveling into Boston.
 However, it soon became clear that McGrath would need to be replaced by a larger and safer highway.
 The construction of the elevated Northern Expressway (Massachusetts), part of Interstate 93, was completed in the early 1970s and essentially rendered McGrath redundant.
 Today, the infrastructure of the two raised portions (the McCarthy Overpass, running from Somerville Avenue to Medford Street, and the Squires Bridge, running above the MBTA Fitchburg line near Twin City Plaza) are decaying and decrepit.
 In 2013, the Massachusetts Department of Transportation recommended that the McCarthy Overpass that crosses over several streets in Somerville be torn down, and proposed a boulevard-syle reconstruction with bike lanes and sidewalks for pedestrians.
 No date has been set for construction to begin.

 Northern Expressway (Massachusetts) runs northwest and southeast through Somerville, separating Ten Hills and Assembly Square from the rest of the city.
 The massive elevated "Northern Expressway" was completed in the early 1970s and passes directly through Somerville running alongside and/or above Mystic Avenue (Massachusetts Route 38).
 Commonly referred to as the "upper and lower decks of 93", the Somerville-Charlestown section of the Northern Expressway carries three lanes of northbound traffic on the upper deck, and three lanes of southbound traffic on the lower deck.
 The highway also serves to cut off East Somerville from Charlestown.

+As of 2010, snow removal from city streets and properties uses 42 pieces of equipment (including front-loaders and plows), about 10000 ST of salt imported from Egypt, and a budget of $500,000.
+When the mayor declares a snow emergency that puts special parking restrictions into effect, in addition to electronic media and a press release, a switch at DPW headquarters on Franey Road activates 16 blue lights at major intersections to alert the public.
+Two crews of four people (with help from school janitors) clear sidewalks at 33 city-owned buildings.
+Excess snow in major pedestrian squares is removed and dumped on a vacant lot on Winter Hill.